12 Things to Do in Brussels in March

 6. Let your imagination run wild at the Brussels Animation Film Festival

-The Brussels International Animation Film Festival presents exclusively animated films and is the only festival of its kind in Belgium.
-In fact, Anima is one of the most important festivals in Europe, as different films are nominated for the Oscar awards for the best animated short film.
+The Brussels International Animation Film Festival exclusively features animated films and is the only festival of its kind in Belgium.
+In fact, Anima is one of the most important festivals in Europe, as various films are nominated for the Academy Awards for Best Animated Short Film.

-It has a very nice and international atmosphere, as the films come from all over the world.
-It is held annually and you can see carefully selected animated films of the highest level.
-The audience is very varied, ranging from children to film professionals.
+It has a very pleasant and international atmosphere, as the films come from all over the world.
+It takes place annually, and you’ll be able to watch carefully selected, top-quality animated films.
+The audience is very diverse, ranging from children to film professionals.

-7. Enjoy the art at the Affordable Art Fair Brussels
+7. Enjoy art at the Affordable Art Fair Brussels

 Inside the Affordable Art Fair Brussels| ©Atena Abrahimia